 -

-English professor at Marylhurst University, then Concordia University.
-I teach writing, medieval literature, humanities, maps and literature, and history of the book.
+Former English professor at Marylhurst University for 16 years, then Concordia University.
+I taught writing, medieval literature, humanities, maps and literature, and history of the book.
+After five years as a Dean of arts and humanities at Linn-Benton Community College, I am now a writer and an instructor at Willamette University – Pacific Northwest College of Art.

 Archives